madlad1/discord-gpt-3.5/README.md

 3. Rename the `.env.example` file and remove the `.example`

-4. Change `.env` file with your own credentials
+4. Update `.env` file with your own credentials

 5. Start the bot